Have you ever read a blog post and sincerely thought: “Wow! This post is so fascinating and thought-provoking; never mind its atrocious grammar”?

 No, seriously.
 It helps to have another set of eyes look at your writing because he/she might be able to spot some errors you overlooked while you were self-editing.

-Use the language you’re most comfortable with.
+Use the language you’re most confident using.

 Wait – whoever said that bloggers should only use English?
 If you’re not confident blogging in English, then use Tagalog, Ilonggo, Cebuano – even conyo – if that’s what you’re most comfortable with.
 I remember in my creative writing class in college, some of my classmates had difficulty expressing themselves in English.
 So our professor encouraged them to write in our native tongue, Cebuano.
 And guess what?
 Most of my classmates who wrote in Cebuano had the best, most creative writing!